ktatar/aicomparts/_pages/about.md

 gations into AI technology processes, actors, stakeholders, diversity, inclusion, representation, and sustainability can further benefit societal discourses.
 To achieve this, we employ a mix of methods that combine quantitative analysis of datasets, models, algorithms, and content;
-with qualitative perspectives from social sciences and humanities, thereby connecting scientific knowledge to its societal impact.
+with qualitative perspectives from humanities and social science, thereby connecting scientific knowledge to its societal impact.

 ## Acknowledgements